 I lost my voice over the weekend.
 I spent over a week playing a character in a play that screams a lot.
 I’ve played characters that yell before, so I’m surprised this even happened.
 You just never know when your body is gonna do something unexpected.

 Gosh, writing that made me sad.
-I originally typed saying that, which shows how much I connect writing to my voice.
+I originally typed saying instead of writing, which shows how much I connect writing to my voice.
 My mom had a stroke my junior year of high school, and that was definitely something “unexpected.”
 Before the situation became more dire, my father, younger sister and I were told that she would never fully recover, and so she would have to live in a nursing home.
 It didn’t work out like that, but in the interim when we believed she would be alive and yet not “fully recovered,” I thought about what it would be like to have my mother in a nursing home.
 To have her possibly be able to wave at me, or at least show some sign that she was present and seeing me, but without her ever being able to say anything to me.
 She would be voiceless.

 Sometimes I feel like my mother was voiceless even when she was able to speak.
 I believe my mother was very unhappy.
 We were poor and constantly struggling, and she was not at all a part of the Oak Park community.
 She didn’t have friends in Oak Park, and she was always working in terms of dealing with my dad and being a homemaker and all of that.
 My mom seemed to have made a lot of sacrifices, and I’d like to believe that she wanted better for her kids.
 She wanted me to be a journalist, and to that end, she would make me sit at our dining room table for hours on end practicing my handwriting.
 I don’t know if it ever got better.
 I grew to resent my mom’s dream for me to be a journalist.
 She never told me why I should be a journalist, it just was a fact of life.